ltgoslo/toko/README.md

 ```
 To install the egg file provided with toko, you only need to run the last command above.

+*Note*: Of course one can use toko without installing it by running the script [toko.py](toko/toko.py).

 Usage
 ------------